mmamontx/ja2-stracciatella-mp/README.md

 - Low priority:
     - Root-cause: how come the animation is not loaded for the client (see in the bottom).
     - Clear the written message in the box after it's sent to the chat (investigate and fix the issue).
+    - Fix player name appearance in the chat on client side.
+    - Make messages from client be broadcasted and received from the server before they appear in the chat on client side.
     - Fix the initial game connection screen (place the new buttons more friendly and add captions).
 Grey out game preferences when the client mode checkbox is marked.
     - Remove intro movies when the game is started (for debugging purposes).
     - Do the connection and auto-hiring earlier - before the laptop is open.
+    - Verify successful connection before changing gConnected on client side.
     - Handle server disconnection on client side.
     - Refactor and sync with JA2 Stracciatella master.